slafniy/DedTunedProject/README.md

 don't destroy them if you already triggered end of the day :)

-### Buffs from camp
+### Buffs outside of party
-Most common until-long-rest buffs now works only if Caster and Target are in one party.
+All until-long-rest buffs now works only if Caster and Target are in one party.
 Buff disappears if caster and target aren't the same person and aren't in party.
-Affected buffs:
-- Bardic Inspiration (all versions)
-- Longstrider
-- Warding Bond (known issue: buff remains active on caster but paired person correctly loses it)
-- Mage Armor
-- Darkvision
-- Freedom of Movement
-- Aid
-- Heroes Feast (Thoroughly Stuffed)
-- Protection From Poison
-- Barkskin

 Also fixed vanilla "feature" that such buffs remains after re-spec on any person except caster itself - now re-spec removes them from everyone.

+Weapon buffs disappear if caster left party and weapon is in party inventory.

 ### Feats
 Feats do not provide Ability increase bonus anymore.